Keeping quality filmmaking education awesome, affordable, and accessible.

 It also should be noted that not all of our content is sponsored by one of our partners.
 We don’t force collaborations where they’re either not possible or necessary.
 For example, our video tutorial on lighting for videographers profiles the company ARRI.
 In other lighting videos, we profile Kino Flo lights.
 We had no relationship with ARRI or Kino Flo.
 We’ve just used these lights in the past, we love them, and we want to share that information with you.
 We think they are great companies offering amazing solutions to indie filmmakers.
 Our goal isn’t to “review” the lights; instead, it’s to show you how the lights help you solve the problem of darkness.

-Similarly, in a quest to help us finance our video tutorials, blog interviews, product reviews, and other products and services, we are affiliated with Amazon and B&H Photo, and will from time to time promote their products on our site.
+Similarly, in a quest to help us finance our video tutorials, blog interviews, gear recommendations, and other products and services, we are affiliated with Amazon and B&H Photo and Video, and will from time to time promote their products on our site.
 For example, if we talk about a lens, we might provide a shopping link to that lens.
 If you make a qualifying purchase on one of our online retail partners’ sites shortly after clicking a link from our site, we are compensated a small percentage of the sale.
-This income gets pumped back into our filmmaking training to help make our filmmaking course, blog, video tutorials, and every avenue of content as in-depth and professional as possible.
+This income gets pumped back into our filmmaking training to help make our filmmaking course, blog, video tutorials, and every avenue of our content as in-depth and professional as possible.

 Now that the boring disclaimer stuff is over… Get back to learning!